Skip to navigation Skip to content

 Refugee Activities

-Most refugees who are eligible for the BTSR measure will have the Refugee Activities (RAC) activity record on the Activities and Exemptions (AEX) screen.
+Most refugees who are eligible for the BTSR measure will have the Refugee Activities (RAC) activity record on the Activity and Exemptions Summary (AEX) screen.

 To be eligible for this activity, the newly arrived refugee will be participating in one or more of the following: